Hours

 hr@skirball.org

-The Skirball Cultural Center seeks an enthusiastic team player to serve as Assistant or Associate Registrar (title to be commensurate with experience).
-Reporting to the Registrar, this position will be responsible for assisting with all aspects of the Museum’s robust schedule of rotating and traveling exhibitions and supporting the Assistant Registrar of Permanent Collections with the care and maintenance of the permanent collections and gallery spaces.
+The Skirball Cultural Center seeks an enthusiastic team player to serve as Associate Registrar.
+Reporting directly to the Registrar, this position is responsible for assisting with management of all aspects of the Museum’s robust schedule of rotating and traveling exhibitions.
+In addition, the position will support the Assistant Registrar of Permanent Collections with the care and maintenance of the permanent collections and permanent gallery spaces, working closely with other members of the museum department and cross-departmentally.

 Responsibilities:

-• Work with Registrar to manage all details of temporary and traveling exhibitions, including loan documentation, condition reports, conservation, lender agreements, mount making and display requirements, packing, shipping, and insurance; perform courier service as necessary
+• Work with Registrar to manage all details of temporary and traveling exhibitions, including loan documentation, condition reports, conservation, lender agreements, mount making and display requirements, packing, shipping, and insurance

-• Object handling with regard to installing, deinstalling, packing, shipping, and storage
+• Manage object handling, including installing, deinstalling, packing, shipping, and storage

-• Conduct object rotations for the permanent exhibitions, including updating rotation records, providing pertinent Skirball staff with object change information and photo-documentation, and coordinating with contract conservators and other vendors alongside the Assistant Registrar of Permanent Collections
+• Work with the Assistant Registrar of Permanent Collections to conduct object rotations for the permanent exhibitions, including updating rotation records, providing pertinent staff with object change information and photo-documentation, and coordinating with contract conservators and other vendors

 • Assist with the maintenance of collection records, documentation of accessions and de-accessions, condition reports, conservation treatments, exhibition history, and loans, both in paper format and museum collection management database

-• Assist with developing, maintaining, and enforcing registration policies and procedures
+• Help develop, maintain, and enforce registration policies and procedures

-• Monitor collection environments to ensure their physical safety and security; conduct monthly Integrated Pest Management inspections in collections storage and gallery spaces
+• Monitor collection environments and exhibition spaces to ensure their physical safety and security; help conduct monthly Integrated Pest Management inspections in collections storage and gallery spaces

-• Assist in maintaining clean storage space and ordering supplies as needed for daily museum operations and special projects
+• Help maintain clean storage space and order supplies as needed for daily museum operations and special projects

 Qualifications, Experience, and Attributes:

-• Excellent oral and written communication skills; strong interpersonal skills and ability to develop collaborative relationships across the institution
+• Excellent oral and written communication skills, with strong interpersonal skills and the ability to develop collaborative relationships across the institution

-• Excellent IT tool proficiency, demonstrated ability to utilize Office 365 applications, and experience working in museum collection databases
+• Excellent IT tool proficiency and demonstrated ability to utilize Office 365 applications, PDF editor applications, and experience working in museum collection databases

-• Preferred: Bachelor’s degree or Master’s degree in museum studies, art history, or related field
+• Preferred: bachelor’s degree or master’s degree in museum studies, art history, or a related field

 Human Resources